Sonja Henie: In popular culture

-Henie was portrayed in the 2018 Anne Sewitsky film Sonja – The White Swan, shown at the 2019 Sundance Film Festival.
+Henie was portrayed by Ine Marie Wilmann in the 2018 Anne Sewitsky film Sonja – The White Swan, shown at the 2019 Sundance Film Festival.

 Her name and likeness were mentioned and portrayed by an ice skating Donald Duck in Walt Disney's 1939 The Hockey Champ.

 Her name and appearance was shown in episode 285 of MASH 4077.

 Her animated counterpart appeared in the Disney short, The Autograph Hound when Donald asked for her autograph.

-She is mentioned by Ty Webb, Chevy Chase’s character in Caddyshack, as a possible but unavailable substitute for Rodney Dangerfield’s character (Al Czervik) in the final “golf wager” round before Michael O’Keefe’s Danny Noonan is chosen.
+She is mentioned by Ty Webb, Chevy Chase's character in Caddyshack, as a possible but unavailable substitute for Rodney Dangerfield's character (Al Czervik) in the final “golf wager” round before Michael O’Keefe's Danny Noonan is chosen.

-"Sonja Henie's tutu!" was a frequent exclaimatory utterance by Tom and Ray Magliozzi on the National Public Radio show Car Talk.
+"Sonja Henie's tutu!" was a frequent exclamatory utterance by Tom and Ray Magliozzi on the National Public Radio show Car Talk.